Police identify man killed by officer in Salt Lake shooting

 SALT LAKE CITY (AP) - Authorities have identified the man killed by a police officer during a shootout at a Salt Lake City apartment complex on Monday.

-Detective Michael Ruff with Salt Lake City Police said Wednesday 43-year-old Michael Brand was shot and killed by an officer responding to a “mental health crisis” call.
+Detective Michael Ruff with Salt Lake City Police said Wednesday 43-year-old Michael Brand was shot and killed by an officer responding to a call about a psychiatric problem.

 Authorities say Brand was the subject of the call and pulled a weapon on police when they arrived at the building Monday afternoon.
-KUTV reports that weapon was an airsoft gun.

 One of the officers fired his gun at Brand in response, killing him and wounding another officer.
 The officer has been treated and released from a hospital with non-life-threatening injuries.

-No additional information has been released.
+No additional information about the incident has been released.
 The Unified Police Department of Greater Salt Lake is investigating the incident.

 Copyright © 2019 The Washington Times, LLC.